Please contact SpinChem for technical support on products or applications, or if you have suggestions for improvements.

 Is it easy to recycle my expensive catalyst with SpinChem® RBR?

-Yes very easy.
+Yes, very easy.
 Recycling is accomplished by removing the SpinChem® RBR from the reaction vessel and washing it by rotating it in a suitable solvent.
-The lack of filtration steps will minimize mechanical wear on and loss of particles and maintain activity for a longer time, especially for more fragile materials.
+The lack of filtration steps will minimize mechanical wear on and loss of particles, while maintaining activity for a longer time, especially for more fragile materials.